The Trak Starz: Biography

-Credited with helping establish St. Louis in the hip-hop community, the Trak Starz quickly developed a reputation as one of the rap industry's marquee production teams.
-Prior to forming The Trak Starz in 2000, Sham and Zo had known each other for over 7 years.
-Zo played in numerous reggae and funk bands including Reggae At Will and Dr. Zhivegas, while Sham was in a group called Out of Order.
-Zo also utilized his keyboard skills to produce tracks for various regional rappers.
-After producing a few tracks for Sham's Out of Order group the two began producing together, forming The Trak Starz.
+Prior to forming the Trak Starz in 2000, Zo played in numerous reggae and funk bands including Reggae At Will and Dr. Zhivegas, while Sham was in a group called Out of Order.
+Zo produced tracks for various regional rappers.
+After producing a few tracks for Sham's Out of Order group the two began producing together, forming the Trak Starz.
 Soon after, the newly formed partners produced an album for Da Hol’ 9, a group that was signed to MCA Records.
 They also received production credits on albums for Bone Thugs-n-Harmony, Krayzie Bone and Tyrese, as well as producing background music for various MTV shows.
 After their work with Da Hol’ 9 and other artists, The Trak Starz were managed by Chaka Zulu, whose connections helped them sign former 3 Strikes group member Chingy to Disturbing tha Peace Records.
-After signing with The Trak Starz production company, the three began working on Chingy's solo album.
+The three began working on Chingy's solo album.
 According to Zo: